| |

 thunderstorm scene in Maria's bedroom and used that scene's original song,

-"High on a hill lived a lonely goatherd.
+"The Lonely Goatherd," for a new and completely separate puppet show number: "High on a hill lived a lonely goatherd.
 Lay-ee ode lay-ee ode lay-hee

 hoo.
 Loud was the voice of the lonely goatherd: Lay-ee ode lay-ee ode-loo.